LeToNode/Play2.0-CN-doc/javaGuide/JavaControllers.md

-# Controllers and Actions
+# Controllers and actions

 Business logic is managed in the domain model layer.
-As a client (typically a web browser) cannot directly invoke this code, the functionality of a domain object is exposed as resources represented by URIs.
+As an application client (typically a web browser) cannot directly invoke this code, the application exposes a domain object’s functionality as resources represented by URIs.

 A client uses the uniform API provided by the HTTP protocol to manipulate these resources, and by implication the underlying business logic.
-However, this mapping of resources to domain objects is not a bijection: the granularity can be expressed at different levels, some resources may be virtual, for some resources aliases may be defined…
+However, this mapping of resources to domain objects is not a bijection: the granularity can be expressed at different levels.
+Some resources may be virtual and for some resources, aliases may be defined.

-This is precisely the role played by the Controller layer: providing a glue between the domain model objects and transport layer events.
-As the Model layer, controllers are written in pure Java, making it easy to access or modify Model objects.
-Like the HTTP interface, Controllers are procedural and Request/Response oriented.
+This is precisely the role played by the controller layer, which acts as glue between domain model objects and transport layer events.
+As with the model layer, controllers are written in pure Scala, making it easy to access or modify model objects.
+Like the HTTP interface, controllers are procedural and request/response oriented.

-The Controller layer reduces the impedance mismatch between HTTP and the Domain Model.
+The controller layer reduces the impedance mismatch between HTTP and the domain model.

-## A Controller overview
+## A controller overview

-A Controller is a Java class, hosted by the controllers package, and subclassing `play.mvc.Controller`.
+A controller is a Java class, hosted by the controllers package, that subclasses `play.mvc.Controller`.

 ```java
 package controllers;